Skip to content

 Params in Multipart Request

-If we have a parameterized JSON Body:
+If you have a parameterized JSON Body:

 {